"Kusina" = kitchen; "Manang" (aka Ate in Tagalog)= Ilokano term for older sister.

 PORK LARD

-As I said above, when I finally had from my SIL the pork parts that she did not want, I was surprised with pork kidneys with surrounding fatthis: pork fat with the kidneys still attached.
+As I said above, when I finally had from my SIL the pork parts that she did not want, I was surprised with this: pork fat with the kidneys still attached.
 I have read in a past issue of Cook's Illustrated that pork lard is the best for pie crust, and that it can be derived from the fat surrounding the kidneys, but other fatty parts can also be used.
 However, there was no procedure given for that (making lard) since the topic was about pie crusts.
 So I searced again my virtual library and found a procedure for it here.
 It was quite simple.

 I cooked it over low heat to avoid getting to the smoking point (at which point it will be oxidized).
 Before making this post, I had to ask Fanatic, a nutritionist, about her opinion on pork lard, and here's what she told me: